vinay-nb/vinay-tech-blog/content/blog/js_execution_context/index.md

 1\.
 Memory creation phase<br/>
 2\.
 Code execution phase<br/>

 1\.
-Memory creation phase<br/>
+Memory creation phase.<br/>
 _In the memory creation phase identifier will get the special value called as `undefined` i.e in the line 2 function paramteres `a, b` will get the value as `undefined`_.
 This process is continued for the variable `add_of_num` also.<br/>

 After the above process execution context looks something like this.

 ![Function memory creation phase](func_execu.png "Function memory creation phase")

 2\.
-Code execution phase<br/>
+Code execution phase.<br/>
 Next phase is code execution phase. _In this phase `variable a, b` will get the value as `2, -1`_.
 Now control moves to the line number 3 in this line code is executed i.e _computation will take place inside the code component of the local execution context.
 And computed value is stored in variable_ `add_of_num`.
 In the line number 4 it _encounters a special keyword `return`, now this statement tells the JavaScript to return the controller back to the variable where this `function add()` is invoked._ Once it encounters a special keyword `return` in line number 4 code component will search for the variable `add_of_num` in the memory component replaces `undefined` value with computed value.

 After code execution phase of a function execution context looks something like this.

 ![Function code execution phase](cod_exec_func.png "Function code execution phase")

-Once function encounters special _keyword `return` it deletes the local execution context which is created for a `function add()`._ Now controll moves to the return statement of global execution context, i.e line number 6.
+Once function encounters special _keyword `return` it deletes the local execution context which is created for a `function add()`._ Now controll moves to the global execution context, i.e line number 6.
 And `res` will now hold the value as 1 and it prints the result to the `console`. _Once JavaScript finds all code is executed it deletes the global execution context._

+To move the control back and forth JavaScript makes use of a very _familiar data structure called as Call Stack._<br/>

+**Call Stack.**<br/>
+Whenever the _JavaScript starts executing the code, a global execution context is created this global execution context is pushed inside the call stack_.
+Then JavaScript starts scannig the program.
+In this line number 6 in the above code snippet a `function add()` is invoked, as we have already discussed function will have separate execution context, this local execution context is again pushed on to the call stack when the function encounters a special keyword `return` inside the `function add()` this local execution context is popped from the call stack.
+And control is again moved to global execution context. _Once JavaScript completes the code execution this global execution context is popped from the call stack_ this how JavaScript makes use of stack data structure.

 _Happy Coding !!!_